top of page

 Sometimes, solar shoppers are excited to install PV panels only to have them blocked by an HOA.
 Unfortunately, they have been known to prevent many households from installing PV modules, hurting the solar industry.
 Often, they want neighborhoods to have uniform appearances, and solar panels do not fit that mold.

-Can HOAs Restrict Solar Panels?
+Can HOAs Impose Guidelines on Solar Panels?

 HOAs seek to protect homeowners’ investments in a given neighborhood and often try to ensure a uniform appearance among the homes.
 Therefore, they create covenants, conditions, and restrictions (CC&Rs) that impact how residents can use, change, and renovate their properties.

-Solar Access Laws & HOAs
+Solar Access Laws & HOA Solar Panel Guidelines

 These laws prevent HOAs from banning the installation of solar panels in their neighborhoods.
 However, solar access rules vary by state law and HOAs may still influence the design and locations of solar installations.
 Although the solar access rights vary by state, they often contain language about HOAs having “reasonable” rules related to the placement and size of solar equipment and aesthetic preferences.